pmhahn/pmhahn.github.io/_posts/2025-08-11-debian-13-trixie.md

 After the upgrade I noticed that no mails were delivered:
 `mailq` shown a growing list of mails stuck in queue.
-Postfix was complainging that its `lmtp` service was no longer able to establish an encrypted connection to `lmtpd` from Cyrus.
+Postfix was complaining that its `lmtp` service was no longer able to establish an encrypted connection to `lmtpd` from Cyrus.

 For historic reason my setup is using `STARTTLS`, which is now deprecated and has been disabled by default in Cyrus IMAPd.
 You have to explicitly re-enable it in your `/etc/imapd.conf` by adding some lines: